dmz44/aideck_fixes/README.md

 # Aideck fixes that Bitcraze engineers should have already done before sale

-Collection of stupid aideck fixes to make it work as advertised.
+Collection of aideck fixes to make it work as advertised.

 By MinHyuk Park